AyoubELJOURARI/ONCF-APP/readme.md

 Please check and modify the path in your Dockerfile (COPY ...) in order to avoid Error

---!-- The Dockerfile must be in the same folder level with APP folder
+--!-- The Dockerfile must be in the same folder level with ONCF-APP folder